Time is on Michael Douglas and Catherine Zeta-Jones' side.

 But before Carys' arrival, the family had already been living in Bermuda full-time.
 "There's real solace in returning to this tiny island where I have so many relatives, probably 70, in one place," Douglas told Architectural Digest in 2002, noting that it's only a 90-minute flight between the island and New York City.
 "To me, Bermuda is a real family spot."
 Zeta-Jones' family had visited them for Christmas a year earlier and they "fell in love," Douglas added.
 "Now we're getting the Welsh coming to live in Bermuda, too."
 The move made sense for their family, as Zeta-Jones said they wanted Dylan to "have a base" and "be able to grow up with lots of cousins his age."

-Douglas was declared cancer-free in January 2011.
+In January 2011, less than a year after his son's sentencing, Douglas was declared cancer-free.
 Three months later, it was Zeta-Jones who needed support when she checked herself into a mental health facility to treat her bipolar II disorder.
 "I'm not the kind of person who likes to shout out my personal issues from the rooftops.
 But with my bipolar becoming public, I hope fellow sufferers will know it's completely controllable," she told InStyle a year later.
 "I hope I can help remove any stigma attached to it."

 In April 2013, Zeta-Jones once again sought professional treatment for her bipolar II disorder.
 "She's doing a really good job of getting balanced," her husband told People.
 "I'm proud of her."